brettz9/jtlt/README.md

 ***Early alpha state!!!***

-Uses an approach similar to [XSLT](http://www.w3.org/Style/XSL/) for declarative, linear declaration of templates, but with JSON or JavaScript object data sources.
-As with XSLT, can be transformed into different formats (e.g., HTML strings, JSON, DOM objects, etc.).
+[XSLT](http://www.w3.org/Style/XSL/) for JSON and JavaScript object data sources.
+As with XSLT, allows for declarative, linear declaration of (recursive) templates and can be transformed into different formats (e.g., HTML strings, JSON, DOM objects, etc.).

 ## Credits